How To File For Office

 - U.S. Representative

 - Lieutenant Governor

 - State Senator

 If one wishes to declare his or her candidacy for a City of St. Louis office, he or she must meet certain qualifications and file a declaration with the Board.

-For information regarding qualifications to file for an office, please contact the Board of Elections at (314) 622-4800.
+For additional information regarding qualifications to file for an office, please contact the Board of Elections at (314) 622-4336.

 The City Treasurer, Circuit Attorney, Sheriff, Committeemen, and Committeewomen were elected at the primary and general elections in 2016 and will stand for reelection in 2020 and every four years thereafter.

-The Collector of Revenue, License Collector, Recorder of Deeds and Clerk of the Circuit Court will be elected at the primary and general elections in 2018 and will stand for re-election in 2022 and every four years thereafter.
+The Collector of Revenue, License Collector, and Recorder of Deeds will be elected at the primary and general elections in 2018 and will stand for re-election in 2022 and every four years thereafter.

 The Mayor, Comptroller, and all Aldermen/women serving odd-numbered wards will be elected at the primary and general municipal elections in 2021 and every four years thereafter.

 The President of the Board of Aldermen and all Aldermen/women serving even-numbered wards will be elected at the primary and general municipal elections in 2019 and every four years thereafter.